-Food here is simple, but tasty, made out of local ingredients, just like your typical Greek grandma would cook it.
+The food here is simple, yet tasty, made out of local ingredients, just like your typical Greek grandma would cook it.

 Unsurprisingly, the most common salad is the Greek one.
 You'll find it in the menus as horiatiki, which means "peasant", for about 5-6€.
 It consists of tomatoes, cucumbers, peppers, onion and one or more large feta slices on top, together with olive oil and some oregano.

 Of course, don't ever forget to try the tzatziki (yogurt with chopped cucumbers and garlic)!